 If you have a passion for land management, fundraising, science or sharing our knowledge of the natural world with the public, there is a place for you.

 Community Volunteer Workdays

-Volunteers are needed to assist with various outdoor projects related to the ecological restoration and management of the preserve.
+Hardy volunteers are needed to assist with various outdoor projects related to the ecological restoration and management of the preserve.
 Projects may include invasive species removal, native seed collection, plant propagation, trail maintenance, building infrastructure and habitat restoration.

-Native Plant Garden Volunteer Workday
+Native Plant Garden Volunteer Workday (Seasonal)

 Click here to sign up for a Native Plant Garden Volunteer Shift.

-Pepperwood Stewards are highly-trained volunteers who make a minimum two-year commitment to service at Pepperwood.
+Pepperwood Stewards are highly-trained volunteers who make a minimum two-year commitment of service at Pepperwood.
 Stewards have the opportunity to contribute to our education, research and restoration projects, and partner with Pepperwood’s network of scientists and conservation planners.

 The first step to becoming a Steward is to enroll in either the California Naturalist Program or the Climate Stewards program offered through Pepperwood.
 Completion of this course enables certification through UCCE.
 If you share our passion for the environment and are willing to make a long-term commitment to supporting our research and education programs, consider becoming a Pepperwood Steward!

 Fill out this volunteer interest form in order to share your volunteer skills, interests, and availability.